top of page

 Why Did I Become a Doula?

 When I was 6, I looked at my mom and said, "You're pregnant."
 She looked shocked and asked how I knew.
 She had just found out herself.
-Doula work came for me.
-Early.
+Doula work came for me early.

 After that, I started to get curious about being a doula and learned that in addition to "death doulas" there are also "birth doulas."
 Right around that time, a friend was pregnant and asked if I had ever considered becoming a doula.
 It was the final little push that I needed to start seriously looking for a training program.

 I trained in 2019 with Ancient Song in Brooklyn, NY.
 I knew even if I didn't become a doula that I wanted to support a local Black-owned business supporting pregnant people.
 As a lover of learning, I also knew a weekend crash course wasn't going to satisfy me.
 During the 12 week course I learned that birth doulas are not just snack-pushers or hip-squeezers.
 There is a maternal mortality crisis in the US, and it disproportionately affects Black women.
 Doulas are advocates, witnesses, and guides.
 We support people in some of their most vulnerable moments to feel empowered.
+Plus all that data that shows doulas increase positive outcomes, even if all they do is sit in a corner.

+I love to ask "Why?"
 As a queer person, I have experienced plenty of healthcare ...snafus.
 From the classic, "What birth control are you on?" to more difficult moments of being dismissed and ignored.
 I've also experienced amazing care (shoutout to Midwife Sarah Stetina at Burr Ridge Birth Center).
 I want everyone to have personalized and meaningful healthcare.
 Inclusion is good for everyone because it makes space for all different people, outcomes, and needs.
 To me, queerness involves a lot of questioning, especially because the world isn't usually made for us.
 I ask, "Why?" a lot.
 That questioning is a strength and one that I aim to bring to all births.

 chicago doula Melissa Haley at first birth center birth holding baby